 It’s important that your workers’ compensation attorney structure your workers’ compensation settlement to minimize the offset.
 This will also minimize the tax burden.

 The most common technique for minimizing your workers’ compensation tax burden is for the settlement agreement to state that the lump sum should be treated as if it were spread out over your expected lifetime.
 This is also known as an annuity by social security.
 By doing this, you still collect a lump sum, not small recurrent payments.
 However, the lump sum is counted to cover the rest of your life.
 Be sure that the monthly rate is identified in your settlement agreement.

 Note: In some states, the settlement can only be spread through your retirement date, not the rest of your life.
 Either way, a concise and robust settlement agreement can eliminate your tax liability for workers’ comp benefits.

 Are You Worried That Your Workers’ Compensation is Taxable?

 For over 80 years, the experienced legal team at Krasno Krasno & Onwudinjo has won workers’ compensation benefits for injured workers throughout the Commonwealth of Pennsylvania.
-If you are worried that your workers’ compensation benefits may be taxed, consult us today.
+If you are worried that your workers’ comp benefits may be taxed, consult us today.
 We have 12 offices statewide.
 Contact us online or call (844) 243-4814 for a free case evaluation.